DorianDepriester/Elasticipy/docs/source/index.rst

 It provides a couple of ways to perform basic operations on these tensors in a user-friendly way.
 In addition, it handles arrays of tensors, allowing to perform thousands of data at once (see an example :ref:`here<multidimensional-arrays>`).

-It also comes with plotting features (e.g. spatial dependence of Young modulus).
+It also comes with plotting features (e.g. spatial dependence of Young modulus) and tensor analysis tools (algebra, invariants, symmetries...).

 Fundamentals of continuum mechanics
 -----------------------------------